nagavikram-joga/MetroMate/README.md

 ## How to Use

-Simply download the MetroMate app from the Google Play Store, install it on your Android device, and enjoy the following benefits:
+Simply download the MetroMate app from the Releases section of this Repository, install it on your Android device, and enjoy the following benefits:

 1. **Open the App:** Launch MetroMate on your device.
 2. **Explore Features:** Navigate through the various features available.